Click here to view the Tax Planning Guide.

 NASHVILLE, Tenn. – October 24, 2016 – Experiencing a surge of growth within the firm and an expansion of both services and departments, regional accounting firm Crosslin & Associates has rebranded the company Crosslin.
 The name change more accurately reflects the cohesion of the numerous related companies and services now offered by the firm.
 It also creates a greater sense of brand identity throughout the company, while leaving room for even more expansion opportunities in the future.

 “Over the last few years, our team members have listened to our customers about their growing needs,” said Managing Principal Dell Crosslin.
-“Fortunately, we have been able to respond and grow with them, adding several more service lines including entrepreneurial business services, religious organization services, state and local tax consulting, cybersecurity, and managed technology services, among others.”
+“Fortunately, we have been able to respond and grow with them, adding several more service lines including accounting and business services, religious organization services, state and local tax consulting, cybersecurity, and managed technology services, among others.”

 “Given these new offerings and the rapid growth in new team members, it made sense to unite and simplify our name under one consistent brand,” Crosslin added.
 “Crosslin allows us to better communicate who we are and what we do.”